-The PRA has approved the application for MAs to be applied in five matching adjustment portfolios ("MAPs") in the Company.
+The PRA has approved the application for MAs to be applied in two matching adjustment portfolios ("MAPs") in the Company, UKA LTF matching adjustment portfolio ("UKA") and hfl NPF MA portfolio ("FLL").

-The MAs used for 31 December 2018 are shown in the table below.
+The MAs used for 31 December 2019 are shown in the table below.
 The MA shown below applies to technical provisions net of reinsurance retained in the MA portfolio.